lerouxrgd/rsgen-avro/README.md

   rsgen-avro (-V | --version)

 Options:
   --fmt             Run rustfmt on the resulting <output-file>
-  --nullable     Replace null fields with their default value
+  --nullable        Replace null fields with their default value when deserializing.
-                 when deserializing.
-  --precision=P  Precision for f32/f64 default values
-                 that aren't round numbers [default: 3].
+  --precision=P     Precision for f32/f64 default values that aren't round numbers [default: 3].
+  --variant-access  Derive the traits in the variant_access_traits crate on union types.
   -V, --version     Show version.
   -h, --help        Show this screen.
 ```

 ## Library usage